MaastrichtU-CDS/vantage6-rdb-demo/README.md

 - run the docker-compose file
 - set-up the server database

+Additionally, it's possible to use the flag `-o` (command `sh start_all.sh -o`) in order to import psql files as the databases.
+It could be used to import more complex databased, such as the OMOP CDM.
+Make sure to include both files (`maastro.psql`, `mumc.psql`) in the folder `/db/data`.

 The docker-compose file will create:
 - a container running a postgres database
 - a container running a database manager accessible on `localhost:8080`